SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

         instead of `%key`. `%tky` includes
         `%key` and also the draft indicator
         `%is_draft`.
 When using `%tky` in non-draft
-        scenarios, you are prepared for a later, potential switch to a draft scenario.
+        scenarios, you are prepared for a potential, later switch to a draft scenario.
 In doing so, you can avoid lots of adaptations in your code by manually adding the indicator.
 -   [`%control`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapderived_types_control.htm)